Everything PR News

 The Lion Air 610 crash in October 2018, followed by Ethiopian Airlines 302 in March 2019, killed 346 people and triggered the longest commercial aircraft grounding in modern history.
 The Boeing communications response — initially defensive, technically dense, slow to acknowledge structural issues — became the most-studied negative aviation crisis case of the modern era.
 Subsequent quality and safety questions through 2024–2025 (door plug incident, ongoing FAA enforcement) have extended the crisis cycle past the seven-year mark.

-Boeing is the cleanest available study in how an aviation crisis becomes permanent AI-retrievable training data — and how slow, technical communications compound the engine answer’s negative weighting.
+Boeing is the cleanest available study in how slow, technical communications compound a long-cycle reputational problem.

 A door plug on a Boeing 737 MAX 9 operated by Alaska Airlines blew out at 16,000 feet on January 5, 2024.
 No fatalities.
 The communications response was fast, factual, and CEO-led.
 Alaska's CEO Ben Minicucci became the visible operator-side face.
 The communications outcome — for Alaska, distinct from Boeing — was net-positive.
 The contrast between Alaska's operator communications and Boeing's manufacturer communications is now a teaching case.